-Applicants who consider that they should be exempt from having to provide the full complement of models and other information should apply to AEMO and the relevant NSP using the form contained in Appendix A.
+Applicants whose plant meets the conditions specified in Table 2 need not apply to AEMO for exemption unless their connecting NSP requires them to do so.
+Hence, Applicants who consider that they should be exempt from having to provide the full complement of models and other information should apply to must approach their connecting NSP to seek advice on whether an application for exemption is required.
+If advised by the connecting NSP that it is, the Applicant must apply for exemption to AEMO and the relevant connecting NSP using the form contained in Appendix A.